Lysistrata: Plot

 With support from the Spartan Lampito, Lysistrata persuades the other women to withhold sexual privileges from their menfolk as a means of forcing them to conclude the Peloponnesian War.
-The women are very reluctant, but the deal is sealed with a solemn oath around a wine bowl, Lysistrata choosing the words and Calonice repeating them on behalf of the other women.
-It is a long and detailed oath, in which the women abjure all their sexual pleasures, including the "lioness on the cheese-grater".
+The women are reluctant, but the deal is sealed with a solemn oath around a wine bowl in which the women abjure all their sexual pleasures, including the "lioness on the cheese-grater".

 Soon after the oath is finished, a cry of triumph is heard from the nearby Acropolis—the old women of Athens have seized control of it at Lysistrata's instigation, since it holds the state treasury, without which the men cannot long continue to fund their war.
 Lampito goes off to spread the word of revolt, and the other women retreat behind the barred gates of the Acropolis to await the men's response.

-A Chorus of Old Men arrives, intent on burning down the gate of the Acropolis if the women do not open up.
-Encumbered with heavy timbers, inconvenienced with smoke and burdened with old age, they are still making preparations to assault the gate when a Chorus of Old Women arrives, bearing pitchers of water.
+A Chorus of Old Men arrives, planning on burning down the gate of the Acropolis if the women do not open up.
+They are still making preparations to assault the gate when a Chorus of Old Women arrives, bearing pitchers of water.
 The Old Women complain about the difficulty they had getting the water, but they are ready for a fight in defence of their younger comrades.
-Threats are exchanged, water beats fire, and the Old Men are discomfited with a soaking.
+Threats are exchanged, and the Old Men are defeated with the water.